Carp Baits

 Choosing the right bait for your carp fishing session can mean the difference between success and failure.
 Carp will eat almost anything that they find while foraging about on the lake bed.
 I have heard tales of carp being caught on all manner of baits.
 By far the most convenient is the 'boilie', which is also most suited to today's hook links.
 There are many other types of bait other than boilies that are all good and on the right day they should not be overlooked.

-Boiled baits or boilies are balls of soft paste basically made from semolina, eggs and various flavours and colouring.
-The paste is rolled into balls and boiled in a pan until they become hard.
+Boiled baits or boilies are balls of soft paste that are boiled in water until hard.
 There is an almost endless selection of ready made boilies available, but they do tend to be a bit expensive.
-The most economical way to use boilies is to make your own
+The most economiacl way to use boilies is to make your.
+You can find many recipes for boilies and other baits here. here

 These have fishmeal added to the base mix.
 Fishmeal is basically bi-products from fish ie bones, skin and blood.
-Fishmeal can be purchased from most tackle/bait suppliers and most pet/animal feed outlets.
+Fishmeal can be purchased from most tackle/bait suppiers.

 [Click Image to Enlarge]

-Any birdseed be used either on the hook or as a groundbait.
+Any birdseed can be used, either on the hook or as a groundbait.
 The particles must be soaked at least overnight and then boiled for between half an hour to one hour before use.
-The seed can be left in the boiling juice and stored in an air-tight container to ferment if you wish.
-After a day or two, the particles will start to react with the sugars in the particles and give off an aroma similar to alcohol.
-This pungent bait is very effective for attracting carp.
+The seed can be left in the boiling juice and stored in an air-tight container.
+After a day or two, the particles will start to ferment and give off an aroma similar to alcohol.

 Pulses